Short answer

 Longer answer

-Many people have a preferred method for learning new information – a personal learning style.
-Some people enjoy reading or learning through visualisation, while others prefer listening to information or learning through hands-on experience.
-It’s natural, then, that people believe they learn best when information is presented in the way they prefer.
-However, this idea has been tested.
+Many people have a favorite way to learn new information – a personal learning style.
+Some like to read or imagine new things; others might prefer to listen to new information or learn by doing.
+Therefore, it is not too surprising that people believe they learn better when new information is delivered in the way they prefer.
+This idea was put to the test.

 Conclusion

-This type of experiment has been repeated in various countries, across different educational levels, and with various teaching methods, all with the same result: learning style does not affect learning outcomes.
-So, even though you may prefer reading over listening, it doesn’t mean you will learn better by reading.
+Similar experiments have been repeated many times across different countries, levels of education, and teaching methods.
+They all found the same result: learning style does not influence learning outcome.
+So, whilst you might enjoy reading more than listening, this does not mean you will also learn better by reading.

 Brain areas

-While these findings might seem surprising, they are easier to understand when we examine how learning and memory function in the brain.
-There are specific areas in the brain that process information from different senses (such as seeing, hearing, smelling, and feeling).
-However, identifying where learning and memory ‘occur’ in the brain is not so simple.
-Information from various senses is typically combined to create long-term memories.
-Thus, memories are made up of connections between different brain areas.
+While you might find these results surprising, looking at how learning and memory work in the brain helps us make sense of it.
+There are specific parts in the brain that process information from different senses such as seeing, hearing, smelling and touching.
+However, learning and memory in the brain is not so simple.
+Information from different senses is usually combined in order to form a long-lasting memory.
+In your brain, memories consist of connections between these different parts of the brain associated with all the different senses.

 What does matter?